import math

 -------

-a corrected diffraction object with the correction applied through multiplication
+with the correction applied through multiplication.

 """

-corrected_pattern = diffraction_pattern * absorption_correction
+corrected_pattern = input_pattern * absorption_correction

 return corrected_pattern